Discover how to create a non-stop flood of leads, prospects and customers to fill your sales pipeline and make your business boom.

-The basic principle is to contact influencers who may wish to share your content, and convince them to give you a link, or a social media share.
+The basic principle is to contact influencers who may wish to share your content and convince them to give you a link, or a social media share.
 When done right, this works very well.
 Using just one outreach strategy, Leo Wildrich, co-founder of Buffer App, propelled his business from zero to 100,000 customers.

-Outreach is a major task which is beyond the scope of this post.
+Outreach is a major task that is beyond the scope of this post.
 But done right, it will make a huge difference to the success of your content.
 If you want to delve deeper into this topic, here’s a huge post that gives a whole load of information.